-Clause 3 says that the Mediator must not give Advice:
+3. Clause 3 says that the Mediator must not give Advice:

 This picks up the component part of the definition that Mediators are there not to advice but to Facilitate.
 The clause goes on to say that if the parties need legal or other advice they must obtain it themselves, even though the Mediator might be an experienced professional.
-It is often strange for parties to come together with a Mediator who they believe has been picked for his or her expertise and find that the first thing the Mediator says is, he cannot advise them.
+It is often strange and confusing for parties to come together with a Mediator who they believe has been picked for his or her expertise and finds that the first thing the Mediator says is, he cannot advise them.
 This is especially so for an unrepresented party.

-The ethical dilemma here is more of the same, that is, where is the dividing line between advice and assisting parties finding relevant advice?
+The ethical dilemma here is where is the dividing line between advice and assisting parties finding relevant advice?
 Or when does a lack of knowledge inhibit a parties' ability to understand and negotiate?
+Can a mediator fulfil the function of assisting to resolve if there is not full knowledge or understanding?

-It must be remembered that Mediation is not about the "right outcome", but what suits the parties in the particular situation.
-Therefore, how informed must a party be!
+Whilst mediation is not about a "right outcome", but what suits the parties in the particular situation, how "informed must a party be!
 Is this not a Mediator's value judgment.
 Can one really ever know everything?
 Further, should a party be disadvantaged in time and money by allowing another party, who should have been ready at the time, to go off and find out about the law?
 And what is the situation where a party declines to seek what the Mediator believes is necessary knowledge and advice?

-- The Mediator must inform participants that there is no obligation to settle: Clause 4 of the code acknowledges that the parties may not have initiated the process or may have been ordered to attend.
+4. The Mediator must inform participants that there is no obligation to settle:

+Clause 4.1 of the code acknowledges that the parties may have been ordered to attend.
 The Code places an obligation on the Mediator to ensure the parties understand that they may leave at any time.
 (4.1) In other words, a horse has been led to water, but cannot be made to drink.
 Studies have indicated that the effectiveness of Mediation is little changed by how the parties got there.

 However in 4.2 the Code also requires that the Mediator must inform the parties of the consequences of the failure to settle in that they may be required to attend a Hearing.
-Is this a form of coercion? - The Mediation must be fair.
-Clause 5.1 of the code is concerned with 5. the concept of "fairness".
+Is this a form of coercion?
+Pictures of certain Members would help focus the parties to settle

+5. The Mediation must be fair.

+Clause 5.1 of the code is concerned with the concept of "fairness".
+A motherhood statement.
 Whilst this is not usually spelt out in the definition or the components of Mediation, it may be said to be inferred from the requirement that Mediators be impartial Facilitators and the parties be informed.
 Defining "fair" is even harder than defining "ethics".
-Parties conceptions about "fairness" differ and change from hour to hour.
-A cry so many times heard in Mediation is "I am only trying to be fair".
-The code does attempt to define the term in Clause 5.2, Clause 5.3 and Clause 5.4, and these can be summarised as follows: -Clause 5.2: is about a Mediator not allowing abuse of process.
+Parties' concepts about "fairness" differ and change.
+A cry so many times heard in Mediation is "I am only trying to be fair" or "is that not reasonable".
+The code does attempt to define the term in Clause 5.2, Clause 5.3 and Clause 5.4, and these can be summarised as follows: -

+Clause 5.2: is about a Mediator not allowing abuse of process.
 Presumably, parties fishing or refusing to participate are unfair.
 Similarly, if there is a large power imbalance that can be seen as unfair.
 But again the boundaries can be blurred depending on what the Mediator believes is fair.
-And what of cultural and cross-generational issues.
+And what of cultural and cross-generational issues?